mlgvla/violin-doodler-frontend/front-end-notes.md

 [x] User class
     [x] populate select box with all students upon DOM Content Load - can maybe do without extra fetch?
     [x] alphabetize

+[ ] Clean Up Code!
+Do this in branch
+    [ ] Remove old commented-out code
+    [ ] Group things together on index.js
+    [ ] Move anything possible into a JS class

 Would be nice: